tebbeh-dev/ModdedValheimLauncher/README.md

 **Linux**
 - Run 'start_game.sh' (Make sure you have permission to run this file ``chmod +x start_game.sh``)
+- You need to set this as launch options ``./start_game_bepinex.sh %command%`` in steam.
+Right click on the game -> Properties -> General -> Launch options.

 # How It Works
 - It will simply check if you have BepInEx installed or not.